cynkra/constructive/README.md

 #>   dplyr::group_by(band)
 ```

-## customize output with constructive options
+## Customize the output using constructive options

-Many classes or types can be represented in various ways, for instance a
+Some objects can be constructed in several ways, for instance a tibble
-tibble might be constructed using `tibble::tibble()` or using
+might be constructed using `tibble::tibble()` or using
 `tibble::tribble()`.

+The `opts_*()` family of functions provides ways to tweak the output
+code, this includes setting the constructor (e.g. setting
-The `opts_*()` family of functions is used for this purpose.
-These
+`"tribble" rather than the default "tibble") is used for this purpose.
+Use these functions`construct()`'s`…\`,
-functions are used to provide unnamed arguments to `construct()`, for
-instance :
+for instance :

 ``` r
 construct(band_members, opts_tbl_df("tribble"))